Shrey0561/Beyond-the-First-Click-Funnel-Retention-Predictive-CLV-Strategy-SQL-Power-BI-Python/README.md

 # Beyond the First Click: Customer Funnel & Retention Analysis (Power BI + SQL)

 ## TL;DR
-**Problem:** E-commerce growth depends on converting first-time buyers into repeat customers, but drop-offs across the customer funnel were unclear, and revenue risk was hidden.
+**Problem:** Revenue growth depends on retaining high-value customers, but churn-prone funnel segments were not clearly quantified.

-**Process:** Used **SQL, Excel, and Power BI** to map the customer funnel from first purchase to repeat behavior, segment users by loyalty and churn risk, and overlay fraud signals to identify revenue leakage.
+**Process:** Modeled customer funnel stages and segmented users by churn and fraud risk to identify revenue concentration and leakage points.

 **Result:**
-- Identified that **8% of customers generated 45% of revenue**, but sat in **high-risk funnel stages**
+- **8% of customers** drive **45% of revenue**
-- Highlighted **$3.49M** in revenue at risk due to churn-prone funnel segments
+- **$3.49M** in revenue exposed to churn risk
-- Flagged category-level differences in funnel conversion and retention strength
+- Category-level funnel weaknesses identified

 **Takeaway:** Funnel-based retention analysis reveals where customers drop off, which segments drive revenue, and where targeted retention strategies can deliver the highest ROI.